Peter James (writer): Film

-James has been involved in 26 movies in writer and/or producing roles.
+James has been involved in 26 films in writer and/or producing roles.
 His 1993 novel Host was adapted into the 1998 television movie Virtual Obsession.
 Other films on which he is credited include: Children Shouldn't Play with Dead Things, The Neptune Factor, Blue Blood, Malachi's Cove, The Blockhouse starring Peter Sellers, Spanish Fly starring Terry-Thomas and Leslie Phillips, A Different Loyalty starring Sharon Stone, The Bridge of San Luis Rey starring Robert De Niro, and The Statement starring Michael Caine.

 In 2005 The Merchant of Venice, directed by Michael Radford and for which James was executive producer, had a royal premiere in the presence of Prince Charles and received a BAFTA Award nomination.
 In 2006 the film also won the Silver Ribbon for Best Production Design (Migliore Scenografia) from the Italian National Syndicate of Film Journalists.

 Television

-His 1992 novel Prophecy was adapted into the first episode of the 1995 Chiller tv series.
+His 1992 novel Prophecy was adapted into the first episode of the 1995 Chiller TV series.
 Since 2021, his Roy Grace series has been adapted into the ITV series Grace, starring John Simm.